International Hybrid-Technical

 - Hybrid-Technical: Combines human oversight with robust automated compliance.

-A strong solution necessitates multilateral government participation on AI-compute datacenters and specialized hardware.
-If it is to be accepted by adversarial nations or organizations, the solution cannot be sovereign, centralized or forced.
+A strong solution necessitates multilateral government and intra-industry participation on AI development, AI-compute datacenters and specialized hardware.
+If it is to be accepted by stakeholders, the solution cannot be centralized or sovereign.

-This solution is not intended to replace existing governance rather to augment it.
-It provides the foundational layer allowing individual nations and organizations to build on top for further AI governance, policy and safety.
+This solution is not intended to supersede existing governance or AI lab safety.
+It provides the foundational layer allowing individual nations and AI labs to build on top for further AI governance, policy and safety.

 Market Incentives